containerbuildsystem/cachito/README.md

 * `cachito_api_url` - the URL to the Cachito API (e.g. `https://cachito-api.domain.local/api/v1/`).
 * `cachito_api_timeout` - the timeout when making a Cachito API request.
 The default is `60` seconds.
-* `cachito_athens_url` - the URL to the Athens instance to use for caching golang dependencies.
-This is only necessary for workers that process golang requests.
+* `cachito_athens_url` - the URL to the Athens instance to use for caching gomod dependencies.
+This is only necessary for workers that process gomod requests.
 * `cachito_auth_type` - the authentication type to use when accessing protected Cachito API endpoints.
 If this value is `None`, authentication will not be used.
 This defaults to `kerberos` in production.